Christopher Raymond Perry

-Christopher Raymond Perry (December 4, 1761 – June 1, 1818) was an officer in the United States Navy who was appointed Chief Justice of the Court of Common Pleas for Washington County, Rhode Island, in 1780 and served until 1791.
+Christopher Raymond Perry (December 4, 1761 – June 1, 1818) was a United States Navy officer and judge who was appointed Chief Justice of the Court of Common Pleas for Washington County, Rhode Island, in 1780 and served until 1791.
 He was the father of Oliver Hazard Perry and Matthew Calbraith Perry.

 Early life

 Perry was born on December 4, 1761, in Newport, Rhode Island, the son of the Hon.
 James Freeman Perry (1732–1813) and his wife, Mercy Hazard (1739–1810).
 Christopher's father, Freeman, was a physician and surgeon.

-Perry's paternal great-grandfather, Edward Perry, came from Devon, England, and settled in Sandwich, Massachusetts, around 1650 with his wife Mary Freeman.
+Perry's paternal great-grandfather, Edward Perry, came from Devon, England, in 1637 and settled in Sandwich, Massachusetts, where he married his wife, Mary Freeman, in 1653.
 On his mother's side Perry was a seventh-generation descendant of Captain Richard Raymond (1602–1692), and his wife, Julia, who was likely born in Essex, England, in 1602 and arrived in Salem, Massachusetts, about 1629, possibly with a contingent led by the Rev. Francis Higginson.
 He was about 27 years old and later was a founder of Norwich, Connecticut, and an "honored fore-father of Saybrook".

-Perry's mother was also a descendant of Governor Thomas Prence (1599–1673), a co-founder of Eastham, Massachusetts, who was a political leader in both the Plymouth and Massachusetts Bay colonies, and governor of Plymouth; and a descendant of Mayflower passengers, both of whom were signers of the Mayflower Compact, Elder William Brewster (c.
-1567–1644), the Pilgrim colonist leader and spiritual elder of the Plymouth Colony, and George Soule (1593–1679), through his grandmother Susannah Barber Perry (1697–1755).
+Perry's mother was also a descendant of Governor Thomas Prence (1599–1673), a co-founder of Eastham, Massachusetts, who was a political leader in both the Plymouth Colony and Massachusetts Bay Colony, and governor of Plymouth; and a descendant of two Mayflower passengers, both of whom were signers of the Mayflower Compact, Elder William Brewster (c.
+1567–1644), the Pilgrim colonist leader and spiritual elder of the Plymouth Colony, and George Soule (1593–1679).
+Christopher Perry was also descended from Soule through his paternal grandmother Susannah Barber Perry (1697–1755).

 American Revolution

 Christopher Perry enlisted, at the age of 14, in a local militia company named the Kingston Reds early in the American Revolution.
 He then served on a privateer commanded by a Captain Reed.
 After one cruise with Reed, Perry signed on to the privateer Mifflin commanded by George Wait Babcock.
-Mifflin was captured by the British and Perry was confined to the infamous prison ship Jersey in New York harbor for three months before he managed to escape.
+Mifflin was captured by the British and Perry was imprisoned on the prison ship Jersey in New York harbor for three months before he managed to escape.

 In 1779, Perry joined the Continental Navy as a seaman aboard the frigate USS Trumbull commanded by Captain James Nicholson.
-On June 1, 1780, Trumbull engaged the British letter of marque Watt in a hard-fought, but indecisive, action in which Trumbull suffered 8 killed and 31 wounded compared to the Watts 13 killed and 79 wounded.
+On June 1, 1780, Trumbull engaged the British privateer Watt in a hard-fought but inconclusive action in which Trumbull suffered 8 killed and 31 wounded compared to Watt, which suffered 13 killed and 79 wounded.

-Perry then enlisted on another privateer which was captured off the coast of Great Britain.
-He then was taken as a prisoner to Newry Barracks in Ireland where he met his future wife, Sarah Wallace Alexander (1768–1830).
-Perry managed another escape by masquerading as a British seaman and taking passage to St. Thomas in the Virgin Islands.
+Perry then enlisted on another privateer which was captured by the British off the coast of Great Britain.
+He then was taken as a prisoner to Newry Barracks in Ireland where he met his future wife, Sarah Wallace Alexander.
+Perry managed another escape by pretending to be a British sailor and taking passage to St. Thomas in the Virgin Islands.
 From St. Thomas he took passage to Charleston, South Carolina, shortly before the war's conclusion in 1783.